artogahr/lockne/thesis/chapters/05-results.typ

 This proves that `bpf_redirect()` successfully diverts packets from the physical interface to the VPN tunnel.
 The repeated SYN packets (retries) occur because the VPN doesn't route to example.com - but this actually confirms the redirect is working, as the packets are no longer on the original interface.

+== Comparison with Alternative Approaches

+To contextualize these results, it is useful to compare Lockne's architecture with the primary alternative for per-application traffic control: userspace proxies like `proxychains-ng`.

+=== Architectural Overhead Analysis

+The fundamental difference lies in where packet processing occurs:

+#figure(
+  table(
+    columns: 4,
+    align: (left, left, left, left),
+    table.hline(),
+    [*Aspect*], [*Lockne (eBPF)*], [*Userspace Proxy*], [*Impact*],
+    table.hline(),
+    [Processing location], [Kernel], [Userspace], [Context switch per packet], [Interception method], [TC hook], [LD_PRELOAD], [Syscall overhead], [Data copying], [Zero-copy redirect], [Double copy], [Memory bandwidth], [Per-packet latency], [\~60 ns], [\~10-50 µs], [100-1000x difference], table.hline(),
+  ),
+  caption: [Architectural comparison between eBPF and userspace proxy approaches], )

+Userspace proxies like `proxychains-ng` use the `LD_PRELOAD` mechanism to intercept network-related library calls (`connect()`, `send()`, `recv()`).
+For each intercepted call, the proxy must:

+1. Trap from the application into the proxy's replacement function
+2. Establish a connection to the SOCKS/HTTP proxy server
+3. Perform protocol negotiation
+4. Copy data between the application and proxy sockets

+This architecture inherently requires multiple context switches and data copies per connection, with ongoing overhead for each packet.
+In contrast, Lockne's eBPF programs execute entirely within the kernel, requiring no context switches or data copying for the common case.

+=== Practical Implications

+The performance difference becomes significant in several scenarios:

+- *High-frequency connections*: Applications making many short-lived connections (e.g., web browsers) will see substantial overhead from userspace proxies due to per-connection setup costs.

+- *Low-latency requirements*: Interactive applications and games are sensitive to the 10-50µs per-packet overhead of userspace proxying.

+- *High-throughput transfers*: While userspace proxies can achieve reasonable throughput, they consume significantly more CPU to do so.

+Lockne's measured overhead of \<1ms latency and 0% throughput impact makes it suitable for all these scenarios without compromise.

 === Memory Usage

 The eBPF maps consume a fixed amount of kernel memory: